internetisaiah/taph/README.md

 ### Positional argument

-Only one positional argument is required: `directory`.
-If `directory` isn't set, the value of `git rev-parse --show-toplevel` will be used instead.
+Only one positional argument is always required: `directory`.
+If `directory` is unassigned, the value of `git rev-parse --show-toplevel` will be used instead.

 | Argument    | Default value                   | Description                           |
 |-------------|---------------------------------|---------------------------------------|